-Suboxone Doctors in Fort Worth, San Antonio, & Addison TX
+Suboxone Doctors in Allen, Fort Worth, San Antonio, & Addison TX

-Talk to our team of leading healthcare professionals today at North Tex MedCare about suboxone, an effective treatment for opioid addiction.
-Call us today or schedule an appointment online!
-We have convenient locations to serve you in Fort Worth TX, San Antonio TX, and Addison TX!
+Talk to our team of leading healthcare professionals today at North Tex MedCare Clinic and Urgent Care about suboxone, an effective treatment for opioid addiction.
+Contact us today or schedule an appointment online!
+We have convenient locations to serve you in Allen TX, Fort Worth TX, San Antonio TX, and Addison TX!

 Table of Contents:

 Suboxone is a brand-name prescription medication that is used to treat individuals who are addicted to opioids, whether prescription-based or illegal drugs.
 Using a combination of naloxone and buprenorphine, Suboxone works to prevent and manage the symptoms of withdrawal that are associated with opioid addiction.
 Buprenorphine works by blocking the opiate receptors and reduces the individual’s urges for the opioid.
 Naloxone is used to help reverse the effects that opioids cause on the body.
 Suboxone is often used for addictions to short-acting opioids such as heroin and prescription painkillers.
 It may not be the right treatment plan however for long-acting opioids.
 It is best to work with your doctor on a treatment plan for opioid addiction.
 Doctors are able to prescribe Suboxone to their patients, however, it should be used as part of a comprehensive treatment plan that includes counseling to get to the root of the addiction.
 A doctor may refer their patient to an addiction specialist, based on the nature and advancement of their opioid addiction, to benefit from someone who has specialized training and experience on a wide assortment of addictions diagnoses and treatments.